TuumPHP/tuum/README.md

 Finally, the most exciting part of this example, the ```onInsert``` method is under the examination.

-It does only returns a redirect back to the create form either;
+It only returns a response redirecting back to the create form, either with,

-*   with success message if validation is successful, or
+*   success message if validation is successful, or
-*   with error messages and other necessary information.
+*   error messages and other necessary information.

-> Again, please note that it returns to ```/create``` with respect to a basePath.
+> Again, please note that it returns to ```/create``` path with respect to a basePath.

 ```php
     /**